mitc0380/3601-S16-lab4_mongo/LABTASKS.md

 ##### What are the differences between the folder structure of this project and the previous one?
 Note that api/pets is server-side routing specific to the database, and the client folder contains the client-side portion of the project.

+>The HTML files are paired with their respective .js files

 ##### How is app.js (at the project root) different from the ones in the previous two labs?
 Give examples of the kinds of urls that app.js handles, and describe where each case will be routed.

+> The app.js file specifies the difference between api and non-api things.
+> Some examples of url's are the '*' and the '/*' which are being routed to the views/404/404.html and index.html files respectively.

 ##### The project is connected to the database via mongoose.
 Where is this connection set?

+> In the app.js file it is connected here: mongoose.connect('mongodb://127.0.0.1:27017/pets');

 ##### Explain how api/pets/pets.controller.js gets added to app.js (remember this is all server-side).

+> The controller is added by adding folder in the api route.

 ##### Study the file api/pets/pets.controller.js, answer the following questions:
 -  What kind of documents would the database contain?
 What is the field in the model?
+> It contains pets and their IDs and their versions.
+The field is the name (text) which we can edit.

 -  What functions are defined in the controller?
 How do they change the database data?
+> The functions are index, create, and destroy.
+They change the database by listing the information, creating new information, and deleting information in the database.

 -  How does one get or delete elements in the database?
+> Index finds/gets the elements and destroy deletes them.

 ##### What is the purpose of index.js in the api/pets?
 Where is it referenced?

+> The index connects the routes to the functions they reference.
+Index is referenced in the main controller.js

 ##### What views are used in the project?

+> The views are each of the respective HTML files and their controller/.js files.

 ##### We've seen a few different ways to display HTML in the last couple labs (straight, individual HTML pages and components being added to HTML).
 How are HTML files combined and displayed in this lab?

 >Protip: main.html isn't a full HTML document, so how does it get displayed?

+> In this lab, the files are broken up a lot more.
+There are more modules so there is very little information actually written on the HTML files that display everything.

 ##### Where is the code for the navigation bar located?
 How is it connected to the pages of the project?

+> The navbar code is in the components folder of the client folder.
+All HTML files are connected in the index.html file.

 ##### client/app.js performs client-side routing.
 How do you think it works?